axibase/atsd/rule-engine/filters.md

 ## Out-of-Order Filter

-The filter discards commands timestamped earlier than the time of the previous command in the given window.
+The filter discards commands timestamped **earlier** than the time of the most recent command in the given window.

 ![](./images/filter-out-of-order.png)